igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Maps should only show visited tiles
 * Add a timer to GameModel that runs periodic updates:

- every now and then re-generate all character (if none is currently in the range of the player 20 tiles) if enemies share their new position with another enemy, halt movement
+ every now and then re-generate all characters (if none is currently in the range of the player 20 tiles) if characters share their new position with another character, halt movement